mpagels/a-game-of-rubik/README.md

-# A game of rubrik
+# A game of rubik

 This is a small game I developed after seeing [this video](https://i.imgur.com/zzGT2J5.gifv) on Reddit.